nitin1706/game/README.md

 Commands of game are entered by users by typing in move user wants to make.

 For confirmation prompt, user can confirm by typing: 'yes' or 'y' or 'ok' or 'sure'

+Running the game:
+To run the code, you can clone this git repo, import the code in Eclipse and run Main.java file as Java Application.